vqdang/hover_net/src/README.md

 Before running inference, set in `config.py`:
 - path where the output will be saved
 - path to data root directories
 - path to model checkpoint.
-Download [here](https://drive.google.com/open?id=1pckSMgtK4ErWiEwmxH_0MJg1t1Sh_EAq) the checkpoint traned with no stain normalisation,
+Download [here](https://drive.google.com/open?id=1pckSMgtK4ErWiEwmxH_0MJg1t1Sh_EAq) the checkpoint trained with no stain normalisation,

 To obtain final nuclei instance segmentation, use the command: <br/>
 `python process.py` <br/>